odarapara-ml/car-det-krsk-2025/README.md

 This decision was made because the project is intended as a learning exercise, and the total dataset size is currently small (~500 images including planned future additions).

-Focusing on one homogeneous class:

-- allows the model to learn more effectively
-- improves detection accuracy
-- avoids class imbalance
-- keeps the project manageable for experimentation

 In future versions, more classes may be added once the dataset becomes larger and more diverse.

 ---